Torvec/my_site/src/pages/blog/_content/2025-01-04-2024-year-in-review/index.md

 ---
 title: "2024 Year in Review"
 slug: "2024-year-in-review"
+readTime: 4
-description: "An overview of my developer journey in 2024"
+summary: "An overview of my developer journey in 2024."
 pubDate: 2025-01-04
 # updatedDate: ""
 # heroImage: ""